-Michigan State University (MSU) Extension helps people improve their lives by bringing MSU's knowledge resources directly to individuals, families, communities and businesses.
+Michigan State University (MSU) Extension is the main outreach arm of MSU.
+Thanks to more than 600 faculty and staff members located throughout Michigan, Extension provides education and resources to help people improve their families, communities and businesses.
 Whether it is helping grow Michigan's agricultural economy, capturing opportunities that use our natural resources sustainably, controlling healthcare costs by giving individuals the information they need to manage chronic illness, or preparing tomorrow's leaders, MSU Extension is creating opportunities and building communities that make Michigan strong, prosperous and a great place to live.